-1) The hospital will widely publicize the Patient Financial Assistance policy by completing the following;

-- a.
-Make available paper copies of the application when requested and provide a plain language summary available without charge to distribute by mail, in person and at public locations in the hospital. - b.
+- 1) The hospital will widely publicize the Patient Financial Assistance policy by completing the following: - a.
+Make available paper copies of the application when requested and provide the Patient Financial Obligation Policy without charge to distribute by mail, in person and at locations in the hospital. - b.
 Notification by way of postings. - c.
 Document the activities used to inform the community served about the program on a minimum of an annual basis.
 Information provided on the hospital web site and other electronic media on the policy and how to obtain additional information.